Minnesota Atheists Constitution and Bylaws

 SECTION 4.
 FILLING VACANCIES

-Except as provided in Article II, Subsections B and D, if a vacancy occurs on the board of directors due to circumstances (such as, illness, injury, death, resignation or removal from office) that prevent the director from carrying out his or her duties, the remaining members of the board may appoint a replacement to fill the unexpired term, subject to approval by the membership.
-The appointment shall be listed on the agenda in the notice for the next membership meeting.
+Except as provided in Article II, Subsections B and D, if a vacancy occurs on the board of directors due to circumstances (such as, illness, injury, death, resignation or removal from office) that prevent the director from carrying out his or her duties, the remaining members of the board may appoint a replacement to fill the unexpired term.
+(Revised September 18, 2016)

 ARTICLE IV – REMOVAL FROM OFFICE, EXPULSION FROM MEMBERSHIP